StroepWafel/LYTE/README.md

 ### FFMPEG_PATH
 The path to your local ffmpeg install (including the .exe name)

+### TOAST_NOTIFICATIONS
+>[!CAUTION]
+>The following setting is case sensitive, please make sure to use a capital "T" when writing "True"\

+Setting this to ```True``` (default) will enable toast notifications that pop up with the song name and requester, setting it to any other value will disable these notifications

 ### PREFIX
 This configuration option allows you to set any character as the listener prefix for commands.
 To do this, change the value in quotation marks to whatever you desire — it can even be multiple characters!